 Stonyfield asked kids...

 You can’t go wrong when you hook up your kids with the leading Organic Kids Yogurt!
 Stonyfield Organic Kids promises to always be Non-GMO, free of toxic persistent pesticides, and never made with milk from cows treated with antibiotics or synthetic growth hormones.
-Now with 25% to 40% less sugar than the other leading kids yogurt - Stonyfield Organic Kids yogurts have between 2.25g and 3g of sugar per oz compared to 4g per oz of other leading kids yogurt - this is the breakfast, snack or dessert you can feel good about feeding your family!
+With 25% to 40% less sugar than the leading kids yogurt - Stonyfield Organic Kids yogurts have between 2.25g and 3g of sugar per oz compared to 4g per oz of leading kids yogurt - this is the breakfast, snack or dessert you can feel good about feeding your family!
 And don’t forget: every organic purchase you make helps our planet.
 So what are you waiting for?
 It’s time to hook up your kids in the dairy aisle.

 Why This Matters...